mahrncic/mahrncic/README.md

 - 3️⃣+ years of professional experience in Software Development
 - 📚 Master's Degree in Computer Science
 - 🥅 2022 Goals -> Contribute more to Open Source projects
-- ⚽ Loving sports - especially football
+- ⚽ Loving sports - Especially football

 ### Skills and Tools: